cmry/cmry.github.io/about.md

 in the field of Text Mining.
 During this, I focussed on applying Machine Learning for forensic and online security-related applications such as detection of cyberbullying and child grooming, and author profiling.
-On top of this, I developed software to implement these techniques on social media.
+On top of this, I developed software to apply these techniques on social media.

 ## Academic Background